sagarjha/multi-run/README.md

 <br>

 # Installation #
+multi-run is released under GNU GENERAL PUBLIC LICENSE Version 3.

-_multi-run_ is part of Emacs' package manager _MELPA_.
+It is part of Emacs' package manager _MELPA_.
 Installing it from MELPA is the easiest option.

 Alternatively, you can download the [v1-release](https://github.com/sagarjha/multi-run/releases/tag/v1) from github.
 You just need the file _multi-run.el_.
 Store it in a directory included in Emacs' load-path and load it by adding
 ```emacs-lisp